Beyond Accuracy: Evaluating the Reasoning Behavior of Large Language Models -- A Survey

 \section{Reasoning Behavior of LLMs}

-This section reviews studies that extend beyond mere task accuracy, focusing instead on evaluating the reasoning \emph{behavior} of large language models.
-Through this review, we intend to address RQ1 and shed light on how these models currently behave across three \emph{core} reasoning tasks: logical reasoning (Section \ref{subsec:logical_reasoning}), mathematical reasoning (Section \ref{subsec:mathematical_reasoning}), and causal reasoning tasks (Section \ref{subsec:causal_reasoning}).
+This section reviews studies that extend beyond mere task accuracy, focusing instead on evaluating the reasoning \emph{behavior} of large language models.\footnote{We consistently specify when a particular technique, other than standard prompting, is utilized.
+For a review of prompting approaches designed to improve the models' reasoning performance, we recommend consulting prior surveys by~\citet{huang-chang-2023-towards}, ~\citet{yu2023natural}, or ~\citet{sun2024survey}.} Through this review, we intend to address RQ1 and shed light on how these models currently behave across three \emph{core} reasoning tasks: logical reasoning (Section \ref{subsec:logical_reasoning}), mathematical reasoning (Section \ref{subsec:mathematical_reasoning}), and causal reasoning (Section \ref{subsec:causal_reasoning}).